Geoffrey Grigson: Final years

-Grigson was the castaway featured in an edition of Roy Plomley's Desert Island Discs on BBC Radio 4 first broadcast on 16 October 1982.
-In 1984, he was interviewed by Hermione Lee in an edition of Channel 4's Book Four.
+Grigson was the castaway featured in an edition of Roy Plomley's Desert Island Discs on BBC Radio 4 first broadcast on 16 October 1982 (his favourite music track was "She Never Told Her Love" by Franz Joseph Haydn, his book choice was The Oxford English Dictionary and his luxury item: pâté de foie gras).
+In 1984, Grigson was interviewed by Hermione Lee in an edition of Channel 4's Book Four.

-Grigson in his later life lived partly in Wiltshire, England, and partly in a cave house in Trôo, a troglodyte village in the Loir-et-Cher département in France, which features in his poetry.
-He died in 1985 in Broad Town, Wiltshire, and is buried there in Christ Church churchyard.
+Grigson in his later life lived partly in Wiltshire, south-west England, and partly in a cave house in Trôo, a troglodyte village in the Loir-et-Cher département in France, which features in his poetry.
+He died in 1985 in Broad Town, Wiltshire, where he is buried in the churchyard of Christ Church.